Sleep and night-time disturbance

-Two types of drugs that can help with sleep problems are benzodiazepines and 'Z' drugs (non-benzodiazepines).
+Two types of drugs that can help with sleep problems are benzodiazepines and non-benzodiazepines, known as 'Z-drugs'.
 Doctors usually prefer to prescribe one of the 'Z' drugs rather than a benzodiazepine.

 However, drugs should only be used for a short period.
 Sleep medication (hypnotics) does not generally work very well in people with dementia and most drugs have significant side effects.
 Often, the risks associated with taking sleep medication are bigger than any possible benefits.

 If, however, the person with dementia and their carer feel that medication would be an option, the tablets taken should meet their specific needs - whether they are having trouble with falling asleep or staying asleep.